claytonjwong/seven-habits/README.md

 What we *are* communicates far more eloquently than anything we *say* or *do*.

-There are basic principles of effective living, and people can only experience true success and enduring hapiness as they learn and integrate these principles into their basic character.
+There are basic principles of effective living, and people can only experience true success and enduring happiness as they learn and integrate these principles into their basic character.

 #### Paying the Piper